ramblingsofadev/docs/middleware.md

 <h3 id="middleware-attributes">Middleware Attributes</h3>

 Occasionally, you'll find yourself wanting to pass primitive values to middleware to indicate something such as a required role to execute an action.
-In these cases, your middleware should extend `Aphiria\Middleware\AttributeMiddleware`:
+In these cases, your middleware should extend `AttributeMiddleware`:

 ```php
 use Aphiria\Middleware\AttributeMiddleware;